mayuki/Cocona/README.md

 #### Public method as a command ™
 By default, Cocona treats `public` methods as commands.

-If an app has one public method, Cocona calls it on startup.
-If there are two or more, they are treated as sub-commands. (see also [Sub commands](#sub-commands))
+If an application has one public method, Cocona calls it on startup.
+If there are more than one, they are treated as sub-commands. (see also [Sub commands](#sub-commands))

 ```csharp
 // Treats a method name as a command name.
 (Below method is named `command`)